playbenny/benny_manual/docs/blockipedia.md

 ### source.shepherd.osc
 - Shepherd oscillator.
 Mixes multiple octaves of a wave to let you make scales that ascend or descend forever, or parts that fluidly morph between high and low frequencies, using the ideas of Roger Shepherd and his famous barberpole tone (which this block can recreate by connecting a rising sawtooth lfo to the fm input).
 Shape fades from sine through triangle saw rectangle square triangle and back to sine.
 Accepts MIDI and CV, works in LFO and audio ranges.
 The rectangle portion of this oscillator uses code from Yofiel.com.

+### source.stick.slip
+- Simple model of an object connected to the user input 'position' by a spring, sticking and slipping chaotically.
+The texture parameter adds variation to the friction forces as a function of position.
+This block pairs well with resonators (eg voice.modal, elements).
+Inspired by Knut Kaulke's work (see https://medias.ircam.fr/x7aa847).
+The pitch midi input alters the model parameters in order to make the resonant frequency of the mass spring system the note you requested.

 ### source.tides
 - A wrapper for Volker Böhm's port of Émilie Gillet's Tides module.
 The frequency slider is overridden by note inputs.